The Problem With Employer-Provided Life Insurance [2023]

 Employer-provided life insurance is life insurance issued by an employer that will cover the policy’s cost during employment.
-However, this option doesn't come without issues.
+However, the problem with employer-provided life insurance is low coverage, typically around $20,000 or the equivalent of the employee's annual salary, which might not meet everyone's needs.

 Ready to compare quick life insurance quotes?